 If you give someone money or property during your life, you may be subject to federal gift tax.
-The money and property you own when you die (your estate) may be subject to federal estate tax.
+The money and property you own when you die (your estate) may be subject to federal estate tax and the gross income of your estate may be subject to federal income tax.
 The purpose of this publication is to give you a general understanding of when these taxes apply and when they do not.
 It explains how much money or property you can give away during your lifetime or leave to your heirs at your death before any tax will be owed.
+Gifts you make during your life or bequests from your estate can also be subject to the generation-skipping transfer (GST) tax, if the gifts or bequests are to a person, such as a grandchild, who is more than one generation younger than you.

 No tax owed.
 Most gifts are not subject to the gift tax and most estates are not subject to the estate tax.
-For example, there is usually no tax if you make a gift to your spouse or if your estate goes to your spouse at your death.
-If you make a gift to someone else, the gift tax does not apply until the value of the gifts you give that person exceeds the annual exclusion for the year.
-See Annual exclusion under Gift Tax, on page 4.
+For example, there is usually no tax if you make a gift to your spouse or to a charity or if your estate goes to your spouse or to a charity at your death.
+If you make a gift to someone else, the gift tax usually does not apply until the value of the gifts you give that person exceeds the annual exclusion for the year.
+See Annual exclusion under Gift Tax, on page 6.